moenth/cfmtp/README.md

 Simple market trade processor written in Go.
 This project is powered by [Iris](https://github.com/kataras/iris/) and [MongoDB](https://www.mongodb.com/), and is largely focused on maximizing API performance.
-Even a low-powered server running cfmtp can be expected to process tens of thousands of requests per second.
+Even a low-powered server running cfmtp can process thousands of requests per second.

 Requirements
 =====